asyrk/ubox-web/docs/native-state-machine.md

 1. Native LAN path is missing: `0x1301`, `0x1302`, `0x1303`, `0x1304`, `0x1307`,
    `0x1308`, and state `4/8`.
-2. Native `0x1052` updates full VPG/local routing tables; current code only learns one VPG wake-up target from the query response.
+2. Native `0x1052` stores full VPG/local routing tables, including IPv6 relay
+   slots.
+Current code extracts the native IPv4 relay slots used by the non-IPv6 path and logs IPv6 metadata, but does not dial IPv6 relays or keep the full native VPG cache/refcount model.
 3. Native `0x130c` can promote to state `8` when it identifies a LAN path;
    current code always promotes to state `7`.
 4. Native accepts `0x130e` in state `4`; current code intentionally limits it